Driver Assessment Program/Adaptive Driver Training

 WHY WOULD YOU NEED A DRIVER ASSESSMENT?

-Your doctor suggested that you may be unfit to drive
+Your doctor suggested that you need a driving assessment

 You have been involved in a motor vehicle accident or have experienced near misses

 You have a medical condition that could affect your ability to drive

 You are unsure if you have the skills required to drive

 You have lost the use of a limb and/or have impaired sensation of a limb